CABC accreditation is a mechanism that can assure both cost savings and high quality care for childbearing families among your subscribers.

 - The Confidence of Your Customers: You are working with best practices developed by experts in birth center care

-- Efficiency and ROI: Save time and money by working with established, nationally recognized standards.
+- Efficiency and Return on Investment: Save time and money by working with established, nationally recognized standards.

 At CABC, we have a comprehensive approach to accreditation.